S3785752/TopographicAnalysisTool/README.md

 How to organise files

-•	All EL_COUNTOUR files should be placed in the Contours folder
+•	All EL_COUNTOUR files should be placed in a Contours folder
-•	All ColourRamp.qml files need to be placed in the Styles folder
+•	All ColourRamp.qml files need to be placed in a Styles folder
-•	All rules.txt files need to be placed in the rules folder
+•	All rules.txt files need to be placed in a rules folder
-•	ReclassTool.py can be placed in the tools folder for better organisation
+•	ReclassTool.py can be placed in a tools folder for better organisation
 •	All other outputs should be directed to their respective folder

 GUIDELINES FOR USING RECLASSIFICATION TOOL